 Wash peppers by giving them a quick rinse under water.

-Seed and slice peppers then transfer the pieces to a baking sheet lined with foil.
+Seed and slice peppers then transfer the pieces to a baking sheet.

-Place tray 5 – 6 inches under the broiler and cook until skin appears blackened.
+Place tray 5 – 6 inches under the broiler and cook until at least 50% of the skin appears blackened.
+This takes about 8-10 minutes in my oven.

-I freeze my roasted bell pepper slices on a baking sheet and then transfer them to a ziplock bag or other freezer-proof container once they are frozen (so they don’t stick together).
+Freeze roasted bell pepper slices on a baking sheet and then transfer them to a ziplock bag or other freezer-proof container once they are frozen (so they don’t stick together) or use them right away.